 We Make Tooth Extractions Easy on Our Patients

-Those several reasons our dentists might recommend an adult tooth extraction?
-Let’s take a look:
+There are several reasons our dentists might recommend an adult tooth extraction:

 - Tooth decay